unicef/publicgoods-toolkit/community.md

 understanding existing ecosystems and their project's place within them.
 In order to plan a project that builds on or collaborates with other open source efforts, agencies must know their own projects and also know what to expect from other community participants.
-Again, the Adoptability module [LINK] describes how to map a project's ecosystem.
+Again, the Adoptability module (TBD LINK) describes how to map a project's ecosystem.

 Open source projects operate in many different ways.
 Experienced open source practitioners build nuanced open source strategies by pattern-matching against other open source projects.
 They use those patterns to understand their own projects and also the other open source efforts around them.
 This understanding guides how they approach adopting an open source product, who they will recruit as new contributors to an existing project -- basically, this understanding guides their expectations, decisions and investments.
 Practitioners with a lot of experience have seen many different types of projects succeed and fail in all kinds of situations.
 Less experienced practitioners pattern match against a smaller set, which is to say they might have only one or a small handful of open source approaches and find it difficult to perform nuanced analysis.

 Mozilla identified this experience gap as a general problem in open source, and developed a set of open source project archetypes to give practitioners more patterns to match against.
 A note of caution: a given project won't necessarily fit perfectly into one of these archetypes, and a project might not reflect the same archetype(s) for its entire history -- transitions happen all the time.
 In some projects, one sees multiple archetypes at work or even different sets of participants pushing the project toward separate archetypal practices.

 Still, the purpose of the archetypes is to lead people away from generic open source thinking and toward considering in more detail the behaviors